Just-G/Just-G/README.md

 ## About me

 I am an android developer with over 3 years of experience.
-I currently work with credit card app with over 10M users.
+I currently work on credit card app with 10M users in Thailand.

 I enjoy collaborating with cross-functional teams, sharing ideas, and learning from others.
 Always open to exploring new frameworks, cross-platform tools, or languages to grow as a developer and deliver better products.